Hope Bay incident

 The Hope Bay incident occurred in February 1952 at Hope Bay on the Antarctic Peninsula.
-It involved an Argentine naval party from their onshore base and a British landing party from their survey ship.
+It involved an Argentine naval party from a nearby onshore base and a British landing party from the survey ship John Briscoe.

 Background

 During the 19th century there had been increasing interest by various countries in the uninhabited, largely unexplored, and unclaimed continent of Antarctica and its many off-shore islands.
-The United Kingdom was first to lay formal claim which it did in Letters patent of 1908.
+The United Kingdom was first to lay formal claim, which it did in letters patent of 1908.
 This defined the boundaries of areas it claimed as dependencies of its Falkland Islands colony.
 One dependency was Graham Land on the Antarctic Peninsula, at the northern tip of which is Hope Bay.
 Chile, in 1940, was next to define its claimed areas of Antarctica, and Argentina established its claim in several stages between 1940 and 1947.
 The claims of all three countries, including to the Antarctic Peninsula, overlapped.
 The United States was also showing an interest in laying its own claim to the same area.

 In 1943, Britain began establishing bases in the region to protect Allied shipping using the Drake Passage from attacks by German raiders during the Second World War.
 This coincided with attempts by Argentina, a country sympathetic to Germany, and to a lesser extent by Chile, to establish bases of their own to strengthen their claims to this section of Antarctica.
-This led to a series of incidents on the Antarctic Peninsular and the out-lying islands which continued after the end of the war.
+This led to a series of incidents on the Antarctic Peninsula and the out-lying islands which continued after the end of the war.